Macedonia in the Eurovision Song Contest 2010: Background

-The Macedonian national broadcaster, Macedonian Radio Television (MRT), broadcasts the event within Macedonia and organises the selection process for the nation's entry.
-Macedonia had previously selected their entry for the Eurovision Song Contest through both national finals and internal selections.
-MRT confirmed their intentions to participate at the 2010 Eurovision Song Contest on 31 October 2009.
-Since 2008, Macedonia selected their entries using the national final Skopje Fest but failed to qualify to the final on every occasion.
-For 2011, the broadcaster again opted to select the Macedonian entry through Skopje Fest.
+As part of its duties as participating broadcaster, MRT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster had previously selected their entry for the contest through both national finals and internal selections.
+MRT confirmed its intentions to participate at the 2010 contest on 31 October 2009.
+Since 2008, it selected its entries using the national final Skopje Fest but failed to qualify to the final on every occasion.
+For 2011, the broadcaster again opted to select its entry through Skopje Fest.

 Before Eurovision

 Skopje Fest 2010

-Skopje Fest 2010 was a song contest organised by MRT that served as Macedonia's national final to select their entry for the Eurovision Song Contest 2010.
+Skopje Fest 2010 was a song contest organised by MRT that served as Macedonia's national final to select its entry for the Eurovision Song Contest 2010.
 Twenty-eight entries participated in the competition which consisted of two semi-finals on 18 and 19 February 2010 leading to a sixteen-song final on 20 February 2010.
 All three shows took place at the Universal Hall in Skopje, hosted by Aleksandra Jovanovska and Sanja Arsovska and were broadcast on MTV 1, MTV Sat and Macedonian Radio.
 The final was also broadcast online via the official Eurovision Song Contest website eurovision.tv.